DePizzottri/NomaDB/paper/TechReport_EN.md

 Those systems lay in the area of heuristic CAP theorem [1](https://en.wikipedia.org/wiki/CAP_theorem), stated that among requirements of _consistency_, _availability_ and _partition tolerance_ only two can be achieved.

 Moreover there additional requirements as _massive replication_ appears.
 To achive the load distribution, decentralization and improvment of avalability and geo-distribution, data store systems became global.
-Under such conditions the easing of restrictions of cosistensy reqirements is inevitable: from _strong consistensy_ to [eventual consistency] (https://en.wikipedia.org/wiki/Eventual_consistency) [2][3].
+Under such conditions the easing of restrictions of cosistensy reqirements is inevitable: from _strong consistensy_ to [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) [2][3].

 That systems follow the design, where data always can be written: copies of the same data (replicas) are allowed to be slightly diverge.
 However, depending on the method of synchronization there might conflicts arise, like occurrence of multiple concurrent copies or loss of updated data.

 In order to maintain consistency and replica syncronization ability there different data causality tracking mechinisms are exists.
 The most common and well-known is [Version Vector](https://en.wikipedia.org/wiki/Version_vector)[4][5], but its size has  asymptotycally lineary dependency function form number of replicas, and therefore can not be used in the massive replicated systems.
+This interconnection is discussed in more detail below.

 A lot of alternatives have been created recently, partially solves the problem of memory consumptions, some of wich are version vector variations, others uses another approach.